 The USA is not all fast food.
-Every state offers its own specialties, and regional cuisines are distinctive and delicious.
+Every state offers its own specialities, and regional cuisines are distinctive and delicious.
 In addition, international food turns up regularly – not only in the big cities, but also in more unexpected places.
 Many farming and ranching regions – Nevada and central California in particular – have a number of Basque restaurants; Portuguese restaurants, dating from whaling days, line the New England coast; and old-fashioned Welsh pasties can be found in the mining towns of Montana.
-For more on classic American dining and regional cuisine, see the colour section on food.

 Many regions have developed their own cuisines, combining available ingredients with dishes and techniques of local ethnic groups.
 It’s perfectly possible to create a fabulous US road-trip itinerary by tracking the nation’s regional cuisines – much of it dished up in humble roadside restaurants packed full with locals.
 Broadly, steaks and other cuts of beef are prominent in the Midwest, the Rockies, the South and Texas, while fish and seafood dominate the menus in Florida, Louisiana, along the “low country” coast of the Carolinas and Georgia, around Chesapeake Bay in Maryland, and in the Pacific Northwest.
-Shellfish, such as the highly rated Dungeness crab and the Chesapeake’s unique soft-shell crab, highly spiced and eaten whole, is the dish of choice on the east coast; Maine lobsters and steamers (clams), eaten whole or mixed up in a chowder, are reason alone to visit New England.
+Shellfish, such as the highly rated Dungeness crab and the Chesapeake’s unique soft-shell crab, highly spiced and eaten whole, is the dish of choice on the East Coast; Maine lobsters and steamers (clams), eaten whole or mixed up in a chowder, are reason alone to visit New England.
 Although the Hawaiian islanders consume more than half the Spam eaten in the nation, they also dish up delicious fresh fish and sushi as a matter of course, with tasty local varieties including mahi-mahi (dorado) and ono (which translates as “delicious”).
-Even in the Deep South, where almost everything will be cooked with some delicious piece of meat, catfish provide a delicious alternative, slathered in butter and “blackened” with spices.
+Even in the carnivorous Deep South, catfish provides a delicious alternative, slathered in butter and “blackened” with spices.

 Cajun food, country French-inspired cooking that originated in the bayous of Louisiana as a way to finish up leftovers, uses a lot of pork – chitlins (pork intestines), and the spicy sausages known as boudin and chaurice abound.
 Sausages are also prepared with seafood like crawfish, or even alligator.
-Creole cuisine, its urban cousin, found mainly in New Orleans, is the product of a number of cultures: spicy, fragrant jambalayas, po-boys and gumbos are cooked as often in local homes as they are in restaurants (the oft-misunderstood distinction between Cajun and Creole cooking is explained in our “Louisiana” chapter).
+Creole cuisine, its urban cousin, found mainly in New Orleans, is the product of a number of cultures: spicy, fragrant jambalayas, po-boys and gumbos are cooked as often in local homes as they are in restaurants.
+The distinction between Cajun and Creole cooking is often misunderstood (see New Orleans food).

 At the other end of the spectrum, in a region where butter is despised and raw food diets abound, California cuisine is geared toward health and aesthetics.
 It grew out of French nouvelle cuisine and was pioneered in the 1970s, utilizing a wide mix of fresh, local, seasonal ingredients.
 Portions are small but beautifully presented, with accompanying high prices: expect to pay $50 a head (or much more) for a full dinner with wine.
 New American cuisine applies the same principles to different regional food, generally presenting healthier versions of local favourites.

 Finally, there are also regional variations on American staples.
-You can get plain old burgers and hot dogs anywhere, but for a truly American experience, grab a piping-hot Philly cheesesteak sandwich, gooey with cheese and thin-sliced beef from a diner in eastern Pennsylvania, or one of New York’s signature Coney Island hot dogs – or the LA version of the frankfurter, rolled in a tortilla and stuffed with cheese and chili.
-Almost every Eastern state has at least one spot claiming to have invented the hamburger, and regardless of where you go, you can find a good range of authentic diners where the buns are fresh, the patties are large, handcrafted and tasty, and the dressings and condiments are inspired.
-Needless to say, although we list the better of these locations in the Guide, almost none of them can be found along the interstates, under massive signs advertising their wares for 99 cents.
+You can get plain old burgers and hot dogs anywhere, but for a truly American experience, grab a piping-hot Philly cheesesteak sandwich, gooey with cheese and thin-sliced beef from a diner in eastern Pennsylvania, or one of New York’s signature Coney Island hot dogs – or the LA version of the frankfurter, rolled in a tortilla and stuffed with cheese and chilli.
+Almost every eastern state has at least one spot claiming to have invented the hamburger, and regardless of where you go, you can find a good range of authentic diners where the buns are fresh, the patties are large, handcrafted and tasty, and the dressings and condiments are inspired.

-When it comes to Asian eating, Indian cuisine is usually better in the cities, though there are exceptions.
+When it comes to Asian eating, Indian cuisine is usually better in the cities, though there are increasing exceptions as the resident population grows.
 When found in the Chinatown neighbourhoods of major cities Chinese cooking will be top-notch, and often inexpensive – beware, though, of the dismal-tasting “chop suey” and “chow mein” joints in the suburbs and small towns.
 Japanese, once the preserve of the coasts and sophisticated cities, has become widely popular, with sushi restaurants in all price ranges and chain teriyaki joints out on the freeways.
 Thai and Vietnamese restaurants, meanwhile, provide some of the best and cheapest ethnic food available, sometimes in diners mixing the two, and occasionally in the form of “fusion” cooking with other Asian cuisines (or “pan-Asian”, as it’s widely known).

-New York, Baltimore, Chicago, New Orleans and San Francisco are the consummate boozing towns – filled with tales of plastered, famous authors indulging in famously bad behaviour – but almost anywhere you shouldn’t have to search very hard for a comfortable place to drink.
-You need to be 21 years old to buy and consume alcohol in the US, and it’s likely you’ll be asked for ID if you look under 30.
+New York, Baltimore, Chicago, New Orleans and San Francisco are the consummate boozing towns – filled with tales of famous, plastered authors indulging in famously bad behaviour – but almost anywhere you shouldn’t have to search very hard for a comfortable place to drink.
+You need to be 21 years old to buy and consume alcohol in the USA, and it’s likely you’ll be asked for ID if you look under 30.